chef/chef-web-docs/content/download/commercial.md

 ## License

-You will need a license to use this API.
+You must use a license to download packages and review metadata with this API.
 If you don't already have one, [contact Chef](https://www.chef.io/contact-us) to get a license.

 See [Chef's licensing documentation]({{< relref "chef_license" >}}) for more information on the Chef license.